alexishachemi/clogger/README.md

 gcc myfile.c -lclogger
 ```

-Running the code will create a file named `test.log` containing the following line:
+Running the code will print a similar line on the standard output:

 ```log
 INFO - May 14 2024 13:48:21 - tests/main.c:16 - Hello, world!
 ```

-The file is emptied every `LOG_MAX_LINES` lines.
+When logging into a file, if the file has more than `LOG_MAX_LINES` lines, is is cleared first.